Equivalent parameters for series thermoelectrics: Comparison between series and parallel configurations

 \section{Comparison between series and parallel configurations}

 In a recent article \cite{Apertet2012a} we studied the association of two TEGs electrically and thermally connected in parallel: we demonstrated that if the Seebeck coefficients of the two segments composing the device are different, an internal electrical current may develop and yield an additional term for the equivalent parallel conductance under open circuit condition.
-This additional term, $K_{\rm conv}$, results from the convection process, i.e. heat that is conveyed by the electrical current inside the structure.
-Note that in Ref.~\cite{Apertet2012a} we used the word \emph{advection} but, as a matter of fact, \emph{convection} is better suited to characterize this heat transport process.
+This additional term, $K_{\rm conv}$, results from the convection process, i.e. heat that is conveyed by the electrical current inside the structure as defined by Thomson \cite{Thomson1856}.

 The conductance $K_{\rm conv}$ reads

 At this stage, it is instructive to highlight the similar forms of Eq.~(\ref{Kconv}) and Eq.~(\ref{Rrelax}): both expressions are proportional to the square of the difference of the Seebeck coefficients, and one may switch from one to the other only by exchanging the nature of the physical property under consideration: one only needs to replace the electrical resistance by the thermal conductance and \emph{vice versa}.
 It is interesting to point out that the underlying symmetry between thermal and electrical transport in thermoelectric phenomena is reflected by the correspondence between these two equations.
 Indeed, we notice that the electrical transport impacts the thermal transport in the parallel configuration as much as the thermal transport impacts the response of the electrical circuit in the series configuration.